Ralph the Timid

 Ralph the Timid, also known as Ralf of Mantes (died 1057), was Earl of Hereford between 1051 and 1055 or 1057.
 His mother was Godgifu, the daughter of King Æthelred the Unready and his second wife Emma.
-His father was Drogo of Mantes, Count of the Vexin, who died on pilgrimage to Jerusalem in 1035.
+His father was Drogo of Mantes, Count of Valois and the Vexin, who died on pilgrimage to Jerusalem in 1035.

 Ralph came to England with his uncle, the future King Edward the Confessor, in 1041.
 He attested three charters as earl in 1050, and his earldom was probably located in the East Midlands, where the lands of his wife Gytha were located.
 He was a benefactor of Peterborough Abbey.
 When King Edward quarrelled with Earl Godwin in 1051, Ralph raised the levies of his earldom to support the king.
 Godwin and his sons were forced into exile, but they returned the following year, and Ralph and Earl Odda commanded the fleet raised to resist them, but they were unable to prevent their return in triumph.

 Later in 1052 Godwin's son Sweyn died on pilgrimage to Jerusalem, and it was probably at this stage that Ralph was given Sweyn's earldom of Hereford, which included Oxfordshire.
-In 1055 Ælfgar, the earl of East Anglia, was exiled and allied himself with the ruler of Wales, Gruffydd ap Llywelyn.
+In 1055 Ælfgar, the Earl of East Anglia, was exiled and allied himself with the ruler of Wales, Gruffydd ap Llywelyn.
 Ralph met them in battle on 24 October, but suffered a disastrous defeat, and the invaders sacked Hereford.
-It was later claimed that Ralph and his Frenchmen started the rout, resulting in his insulting nickname, 'The Timid'.
+It was later claimed that Ralph and his Frenchmen started the rout, resulting in his insulting nickname, 'the Timid'.
 Godwin's son, Harold, the future king, then chased the invaders back into Wales.
 Ann Williams suggested that Ralph probably lost his earldom of Hereford to Harold after his defeat in 1055, but in the view of Frank Barlow he held it until his death.

-The Norman poet Gaimar wrote that in 1057, Earl Ralph took the Earldom of East Anglia, after the death of Leofric in August 1057.
-Ralph would have held it only a few months, as he (Earl Ralph) died in his early thirties on 21 December 1057, and was buried at Petersbourgh Abbey.
+The Norman poet Gaimar wrote that in 1057, Earl Ralph took the earldom of East Anglia, after the death of Leofric in August 1057.
+Ralph would have held it only a few months, as he (Earl Ralph) died in his early thirties on 21 December 1057, and was buried at Peterbourgh Abbey.